linem-davton/es-lab-task1/README.md

     ./simulator
     ```

-3. Download the frontend code can be from [github](https://github.com/linem-davton/inverted_pendulum_frontend/releases/tag/v1.0.0)
+3. Download the frontend code from [github](https://github.com/linem-davton/inverted_pendulum_frontend/releases/tag/v1.0.0)

+5. Follow the instructions in the frontend README to start the frontend server.

-4. Open a web browser and navigate to the frontend server address (default: `http://localhost:3000`).
+6. Open a web browser and navigate to the frontend server address (default: `http://localhost:3000`).

-5. Use the web interface to control and monitor the simulation parameters.
+7. Use the web interface to control and monitor the simulation parameters.
 You can start, stop, and adjust the simulation settings as needed.

-6. Interact with the simulator via the web interface to observe the behavior of the inverted pendulum system under different control conditions.
+8. Interact with the simulator via the web interface to observe the behavior of the inverted pendulum system under different control conditions.

 By following these steps, you can run the simulator and control it using the web interface provided by the frontend server.